 If you over mix the batter and don’t tap the bubbles out, it’ll still taste great, it just won’t be as dense.

 If you venture to oven bake this cheesecake, I’d love to hear about it.
-Shoot me an email or drop me a comment. 🙂
+Drop a comment on this post so others can hear about it too. 🙂

 AFTER COOKING, THERE’S LIQUID ON TOP OF MY CHEESECAKE.
 WHAT SHOULD I DO?